nouran25/Egyptian-Museum-Artifact-Detection/README.md

 ## 📖 Overview

 **Egyptian Museum Artifact Detection** is an innovative AI-powered application that revolutionizes museum experiences by combining computer vision, natural language processing, and interactive learning.
-Built for the **Graeco-Roman Museum in Alexandria**, this platform enables visitors to instantly identify and learn about 84 iconic Egyptian artifacts through smartphone camera scanning or text search.
+Built for the **Egyptian Museums**, this platform enables visitors to instantly identify and learn about 84 iconic Egyptian artifacts through smartphone camera scanning or text search.

 ### 🎯 Project Goals